laryhills/StakCast/docs/CONTRIBUTING.md

    snforge test
    ```

+---

 ## 🛠 Making Changes
-1. **Create a New Branch**
+1. **Create a Feature Branch**
+   We use **feature branches** for all new changes.
+Please create one before making any modifications:
    ```bash
    git checkout -b feature-branch-name
    ```

 2. **Make Your Changes**
-   Write code, add tests if applicable, and update the documentation.
+   - Write code, add tests if applicable, and update the documentation.
+   - Ensure your changes follow the project's coding style.

 3. **Run Tests**
    ```bash